buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_5_Deploy_To_Rinkeby.md

 1. Broadcast our transaction
 2. Wait for it to be picked up by actual miners
 3. Wait for it to be mined
-4. Wait for it be broadcasted back to the blockchain telling all the other miners to update their copies
+4. Wait for it to be broadcasted back to the blockchain telling all the other miners to update their copies

 ### **🤑 Getting some fake $**